 IPL’s All-Time Lowest Team Score Records – The Disasters

-The history of IPL’s lowest team scores reads as a catalogue of batting disasters that stand in stark contrast to the competition’s general narrative of high-scoring dominance.
-The IPL’s all-time lowest team score – 49 all out by Royal Challengers Bengaluru against Kolkata Knight Riders in 2017 – remains one of the most shocking individual team performances in T20 cricket history, a batting collapse so total and so rapid that it was completed well within the ten overs required for a minimum result, giving KKR a target that even their tail-enders could have safely chased with minimal risk.
+The history of IPL’s lowest team scores reads like a catalogue of batting disasters that sharply contrast with the competition’s general narrative of high-scoring dominance.
+The IPL’s all-time lowest team score – 49 all out by Royal Challengers Bengaluru against Kolkata Knight Riders in 2017 – remains one of the most shocking individual team performances in T20 cricket history.
+In that match, the batting collapse unfolded so quickly and completely that the innings ended well within the ten overs required for a minimum result.
+Consequently, KKR received a target that even their tail-enders could have comfortably chased with minimal risk.

-Other landmark low scores in IPL history – 58 by Rajasthan Royals, 65 by Pune Warriors – reflect similar combinations of bowling excellence and batting collapse that periodically produce the kind of total no franchise would ever target as an acceptable performance.
-These low scores are remarkable precisely because they occur in a competition where the rules and conditions are systematically designed to prevent them – where field restrictions, hard balls, and short boundaries collectively push every innings toward higher scores than the bowlers can realistically contain.
-That batting collapses to these levels occur despite every structural advantage demonstrates how powerfully a dominant bowling performance can overwhelm even the best-prepared batting lineup.
+Other landmark low scores in IPL history – 58 by Rajasthan Royals and 65 by Pune Warriors – reveal similar combinations of bowling excellence and batting collapse that periodically produce totals no franchise would ever consider acceptable.
+These low scores are particularly remarkable because they occur in a competition where the rules and conditions deliberately favour batting.
+Field restrictions, hard balls, and short boundaries collectively encourage higher scores than bowlers can realistically contain.
+Therefore, when batting collapses reach these levels despite every structural advantage, they demonstrate how powerfully a dominant bowling performance can overwhelm even the most prepared batting lineup.

 The Anatomy of an IPL Batting Collapse – What Goes Wrong

-Understanding how IPL batting collapses to record-low total territory requires analysing the cascade of events and decisions that transform a competitive batting innings into a disastrous total in the space of a few overs.
-The collapse process typically follows a recognisable sequence that, once initiated, becomes increasingly difficult for the batting team to interrupt before the damage has reached catastrophic proportions.
+To understand how IPL batting collapses reach record-low total territory, we must analyse the sequence of events and decisions that transform a competitive innings into a disastrous total within only a few overs.
+Typically, the collapse process follows a recognisable pattern that becomes increasingly difficult for the batting team to interrupt once it begins.

 Bowling Performances That Create Record-Low Totals